simme/simme.github.com/_posts/2012-03-22-fading-uilabel-truncation.md

     }
 {% endhighlight %}

+I'm doing this in a UILabel subclass that I assign my labels in _Interface Builder_, but could be done from the `UILabel`'s owener as well.

 maskLayer is a `CAGradientLayer` that I apply as a mask on the label.
 Making long lines fade out.

 If there are better ways of doing this, please tell me on [twitter](http://twitter.com/simmelj)!